-Plasma can interact with an applied electromagnetic field due to they consist of ions.
+Plasma can have some interactions upon applying an electromagnetic field due to they consist of charged particles.

 Normally, plasma can occur in all states (Nasser, 1971).
 Plasma in solid is called solid-state plasma while plasma generated in the liquid and gaseous states does not have any specific names.
-Only gaseous plasma is called "plasma".
+Only gaseous plasma is called as "plasma".
 There are many differences between plasmas and gases.
-Their differences include pressure, distributions of charged-particle density in the entire plasma volume, and temperature.
+Their differences include pressure, distributions of charged-particle density in the entire plasma volume, and temperature